niklasatframna/golf-concierge/README.md

 # Golf Concierge 🏌️‍♂️

-Golf Concierge is an Android application designed to streamline the golf course experience.
-The app allows users to get personalized advice, check course conditions, and get real-time assistance using the power of generative AI.
+Golf Concierge is an Android application designed to help golfers make informed purchasing decisions.
+The app allows users to compare golf clubs across different major brands and categories, providing an AI-powered tool to assist in the buying process.

 ---

 ## Key Features

-* **AI-Powered Concierge**: Get instant, tailored advice on everything from golf rules to course strategy by interacting with a conversational AI.
-* **Real-time Assistance**: Receive immediate help with any questions you have while on the course.
+* **AI-Powered Club Comparison**: Ask the AI to compare specific golf clubs, providing detailed analysis of their features, pros, and cons.
+* **Brand and Category Filtering**: Easily filter clubs by major brands (e.g., Titleist, TaylorMade, Callaway) and categories (e.g., drivers, irons, putters).
+* **Informed Decision Making**: Get AI-generated insights to help you choose the best club for your specific needs, skill level, and budget.
-* **Seamless Integration**: The app provides a user-friendly interface that integrates complex AI technology into a simple and intuitive mobile experience.
+* **Intuitive Interface**: The app provides a simple and user-friendly interface that makes comparing clubs a quick and easy process.

 ---